 Over time, Toronto began to grow as more business was brought into the region.
-Eventually, the area turned into a commercial space which brought in a banking industry.
-Other industries and adaptations to the area currently include agriculture, gas lighting, clothing, sewers, publishing, foresting, mining and manufacturing.
+Eventually, the area turned into a commercial space which brought in the banking industry.
+Other industries and adaptations to the area currently include agriculture, gaslighting, clothing, sewers, publishing, foresting, mining and manufacturing.

 In the 1900s, Montreal still held the lead as the most promising Canadian city.
 However, Toronto was still doing well for itself considering all the trade and industry it had attracted.
 In the mid-1900s, the city and population at the end of the Second World War.

-Growth resulted in the subway system, preservation of parks, and construction of drainage systems to ensure the sustainability.
-Toronto became a mega city, even surpassing Montreal, to become what it is today.
+The growth resulted in the subway system, preservation of parks, and construction of drainage systems to ensure sustainability.
+Toronto became a megacity, even surpassing Montreal, to become what it is today.

 • CN Tower